dokku/dokku/docs/development/plugin-triggers.md

 ### `ps-set-scale`

 - Description: Sets the scale for an app based on a specified formation (process-type=quantity).
 Any unspecified process types will be left as is, or have their process count set to zero when `$CLEAR_EXISTING` is `true`.
+Each process tuple must name a process type, and process counts must be zero or greater.
 - Invoked by:
 - Arguments: `$APP $SKIP_DEPLOY $CLEAR_EXISTING [$PROCESS_TUPLE...]`
 - Example: